Medically reviewed by Drugs.com. Last updated on Mar 9, 2021.

 Your doctor will ask you about your signs and symptoms, conduct a physical exam, and take your medical history.
 He or she may also have you undergo some of the following tests and procedures to help rule out other conditions that resemble Takayasu's arteritis and to confirm the diagnosis.
 Some of these tests may also be used to check on your progress during treatment.

 - Blood tests.
-These tests can be used to look for signs of inflammation, such as a high level of C-reactive protein or a high erythrocyte sedimentation rate — commonly referred to as a sed rate.
+These tests can be used to look for signs of inflammation.
 Your doctor may also check for anemia.

 - Magnetic resonance angiography (MRA).
-This less invasive form of angiography produces detailed images of your blood vessels without the use of catheters or X-rays, although an intravenous contrast medium generally is used.
+This less invasive form of angiography produces detailed images of your blood vessels without the use of catheters or X-rays.
 MRA works by using radio waves in a strong magnetic field to produce data that a computer turns into detailed images of tissue slices.
+During this test, a contrast dye is injected into a vein or artery to help your doctor better see and examine the blood vessels.

 - Computerized tomography (CT) angiography.
 This is another noninvasive form of angiography combining computerized analysis of X-ray images with the use of intravenous contrast dye to allow your doctor to check the structure of your aorta and its nearby branches and to monitor blood flow.

 - Ultrasonography.
-Doppler ultrasound, a more sophisticated version of the common ultrasound, has the ability to produce very high-resolution images of the walls of certain arteries, such as those in the neck (carotid arteries) and those in the shoulder (subclavian arteries).
+Doppler ultrasound, a more sophisticated version of the common ultrasound, has the ability to produce very high-resolution images of the walls of certain arteries, such as those in the neck and shoulder.
 It may be able to detect subtle changes in these arteries before other imaging techniques can.

 - Positron emission tomography (PET).
-This imaging is able to measure the intensity of inflammation in blood vessels.
-Before the scan, you are given a radioactive drug (tracer).
+This imaging test is often done in combination with computerized tomography or magnetic resonance imaging.
+PET can measure the intensity of inflammation in blood vessels.
+Before the scan, a radioactive drug is injected into a vein or an artery to make it easier for your doctor to see areas of decreased blood flow.

-On the other hand, if you don't have a lot of signs and symptoms or serious complications, you may not need treatment at all.
+On the other hand, if you don't have signs and symptoms or serious complications, you may not need treatment or you may be able to taper and stop treatment if your doctor recommends it.

-Talk with your doctor about the drug or drug combinations that are options for you and what the possible side effects are.
+Talk with your doctor about the drug or drug combinations that are options for you and their possible side effects.
 Your doctor may prescribe:

 Corticosteroids to control inflammation.
-The first line of treatment is usually with a corticosteroid, such as prednisone.
-Even if you soon start feeling better, you may need to continue taking the drug long term.
-After the first month, your doctor may gradually begin to lower the dose until you reach the lowest dose you need to control inflammation.
-Some of your symptoms may return during this tapering period.
+The first line of treatment is usually a corticosteroid, such as prednisone (Prednisone Intensol, Rayos).
+Even if you start feeling better, you may need to continue taking the drug long term.
+After a few months, your doctor may gradually begin to lower the dose until you reach the lowest dose you need to control inflammation.
+Eventually your doctor may tell you to stop taking the medication completely.

-Possible side effects of corticosteroids include weight gain, increased risk of infections, bone thinning (osteoporosis) and menstrual irregularities.
+Possible side effects of corticosteroids include weight gain, increased risk of infection and bone thinning.
+To help prevent bone loss, your doctor may recommend a calcium supplement and vitamin D.

 - Other drugs that suppress the immune system.
-If your condition doesn't respond well to corticosteroids or you have trouble tapering off the medication, your doctor may prescribe immunosuppressant drugs.
-Examples are methotrexate (Trexall) and azathioprine (Azasan, Imuran).
-Some people respond well to medications that were developed for people receiving organ transplants.
-These drugs, including mycophenolate mofetil (CellCept), work by suppressing the immune system, and there is some evidence that they may be helpful with corticosteroids in effectively reducing blood vessel inflammation in people with Takayasu's arteritis.
+If your condition doesn't respond well to corticosteroids or you have trouble as your medication dose is lowered, your doctor may prescribe drugs such as methotrexate (Trexall, Xatmep, others), azathioprine (Azasan, Imuran) and leflunomide (Arava).
+Some people respond well to medications that were developed for people receiving organ transplants, such as mycophenolate mofetil (CellCept).
 The most common side effect is an increased risk of infection.

 - Medications to regulate the immune system.
-If you don't respond to standard treatments, your doctor may suggest drugs that correct abnormalities in the immune system (biologics).
-Examples are etanercept (Enbrel) and infliximab (Remicade).
-Small studies have found these medications effective at controlling signs and symptoms, as well as at reducing the need for corticosteroid treatments.
-In addition, tocilizumab (Actemra) has been reported to be beneficial in treating Takayasu's arteritis.
-More research is needed.
-The most common side effect with these drugs an increased risk of infection.
+If you don't respond to standard treatments, your doctor may suggest drugs that correct abnormalities in the immune system (biologics), although more research is needed.
+Examples of biologics include etanercept (Enbrel), infliximab (Remicade) and tocilizumab (Actemra).
+The most common side effect with these drugs is an increased risk of infection.

-Surgical options, which are best performed when inflammation of the arteries has been reduced, include:
+Surgical options are best performed when inflammation of the arteries has been reduced.
+They include:

 - Blood vessel widening (percutaneous angioplasty).
-During this procedure, a tiny balloon is threaded through a blood vessel and into the affected artery.
+This procedure may be indicated if the arteries are severely blocked.
+During percutaneous angioplasty, a tiny balloon is threaded through a blood vessel and into the affected artery.
 Once in place, the balloon is expanded to widen the blocked area, then it's deflated and removed.

 - Aortic valve surgery.
-Surgical repair or replacement of the aortic valve may be needed if the valve is leaking significantly (aortic valve regurgitation).
+Surgical repair or replacement of the aortic valve may be needed if the valve is leaking significantly.

 Coping and support